kul-ericsson/aws-batch-6/README.md

 - `terraform apply` # to apply the changes on AWS platform
 - `terraform apply -auto-approve`
 - `terraform.exe apply -auto-approve -var suffix=kul` #to replace variable values on runtime
+- `terraform.exe output` # print outputs declare in the terraform project